 A little worry is healthy.
 We all need it.
-But when worry careens out of control, it is toxic.
-Toxic worry paralyzes a person and leads to loss of perspective, irrational thinking, and poor judgment.
+But when worry careens out of control, it is paralyzing.
+When worry paralyzes a person, it leads to loss of perspective, irrational thinking, and poor judgment.
 For full-blown anxiety disorders, one should consult a psychiatrist or other professional.
-But in the case of toxic worry, try the following three-step solution, which even children can be taught to use:
+But in the case of paralyzing worry, try the following three-step solution, which even children can be taught to use:

 1. Never worry alone.
 Worrying alone leads a person to brood, globalize, awful-ize, and sink into a dark place.
 Talk with someone you like or love.

 2. Get the facts.
-Toxic worry is usually rooted in wrong information, lack of information, or both.
+Paralyzing worry is usually rooted in wrong information, lack of information, or both.
 Don’t take to heart everything you hear or read.